cfoust/cy/docs/src/replay-mode/command-detection.md

 ## Enabling command detection

 All you need to do for `cy` to be able to detect your commands is add a special escape sequence to your prompt, depending on the shell you use.
-Note that you can mix and match, even within a single terminal session, and `cy` will not get confused.
+You can mix and match shells, even within a single terminal session, and `cy` will not get confused.

 ### bash